jarviscanada/jarvis_data_eng_NasrSyed/README.md

 ## Miscellaneous
 - Data Engineering Professional Certificate - IBM
-- Winner
-- Learning World History - currently learning about the Ottoman Turks
+- Learning World History
 - Weightlifting and exercise
 - Snowboarding
-- Marvel comics
+- Used to read a lot of Marvel comics